Abdulmajeed-Jamaan/laravel-queue-promoter/README.md

     style Z fill:#3a1212,stroke:#e06c6c,color:#fff
 ```

-A deadlock: no workers because the queue looks empty, and the queue looks empty because there are no workers.
+In other words, a deadlock: there are no workers because the queue looks empty, and the queue looks empty because there are no workers.

+<a name="the-solution"></a>
-## The fix
+### The Solution

-Run **one** `queue:promote` instance.
-Each pass it promotes due jobs onto the ready list — without reserving or running them — so `LLEN` reflects the real backlog and your autoscaler does its job.
+Run a single `queue:promote` instance alongside your application.
+On each pass it promotes due jobs onto the ready list — without reserving or running them — so `LLEN` reflects the true backlog and your autoscaler can do its job.

 ```mermaid
 flowchart TD